-A seismic receiver serves as an indicator of oscillations of the environment that surrounds it.
-The seismic receiver is a vibration-sensitive element with an amplifier typically encased into the watertight housing.
+A seismic receiver serves as an indicator of environment oscillations around it.
+The seismic receiver is a vibration-sensitive element with an amplifier normally enclosed into watertight casing.

 The oscillations of seismic receiver body are transferred to the vibration-sensitive element.
-Therefore, the seismic receiver should be installed at the measuring location, so that it can transfer the oscillations of environment/structure to the sensor housing.
-There are different techniques to harmonize the impedances of two environments, when acoustic oscillations or seismic waves cross the interface.
+Therefore, the seismic receiver should be installed at the measuring location, so that it could transfer the oscillations of environment/structure to the sensor casing.
+There are different ways to harmonize the impedance values of two environments, when acoustic oscillations or seismic waves cross the border of the two environments.

 - steel structures – for diagnostics and monitoring of metal structures and bridges

 - concrete structures – for measuring the vibrations of dams, tall structures, etc.

 - metal and non-metal pipelines – for analyzing and monitoring the condition of pipeline transfer

 - ground – for measuring the ground oscillations caused by seismic and man-made impact.

 In each case, the sensor installation has certain specifics.

 Seismic receiver mounting onto metal or concrete surface is very simple.
 In this case, the density of the sensor body material and the object are similar as well as the acoustic speed within them – the wave does not reflect from interface at comparatively high oscillation frequencies.